-It is story of king named Priyabrat and his wife Malini.
+It is the story of a king named Priyabrat and his wife Malini.
 Both are living happily, but have no child.
-They decided for Maha Yagya with the help of Maharishi Kashyap.
+They decided on Maha Yagya with the help of Maharishi Kashyap.
 King’s wife Malini got pregnant and delivered dead child.
 With this the king loses hope of decided to give his life, suddenly, the Manas Kanya (Devsena) appeared and said “I am Goddess Khashti and I’m an incarnation of the sixth part of the universe.
-If you worship me with pure mind and soul for six days, you would definitely be blessed with a child” The King and Queen agreed to worship and after thay are blessed with Beautiful baby boy.
+If you worship me with pure mind and soul for six days, you would definitely be blessed with a child” The King and Queen agreed to worship and after they are blessed with a beautiful baby boy.

 It believes that it is originated form the ancient Vedas – Rigvedas contains hymns of worshiping the God Sun and describe about the ritual and exemplifies the similar Costumes.
 It describes the stringent worshiping of God Sun and frugality and abstinence Rituals.
 Chhaiti Maiya is also worship and knows as USHA in the Vedas, believe to be younger wife of the Surya, the Sun God.

 This ritual also referred in the Sanskrit Epic poem in which Draupadi is described with observing the ritual similar to Chhath Puja today.
 During the exile in the forest of the Pandavas, Draupadi started crying as Pandavas were in misery.
 To get solution of their misery, Yuddhisthira went to Dhoumya.